Author

 Understanding Cloud Storage To Reduce Cloud Cost

-The aforementioned hidden costs make it important to understand and implement strategies to reduce the overall cloud bill.
+The aforementioned hidden cloud costs make it important to understand and implement strategies to reduce the overall cloud cost.
 But before we dive into strategies to reduce costs associated with cloud storage aspects, we must understand the different types of cloud storage.

 • Block Storage: Although block storage was initially associated with Storage Area Networks (SANs), it has gained widespread popularity within cloud storage ecosystems.
 Under this model, data is organized into sizable volumes called "blocks," each functioning as an independent hard drive.